BDSM: Gender differences in masochistic scripts

 One common belief of BDSM and kink is that women are more likely to take on masochistic roles than men.
-Roy Baumeister (2010) actually had more male masochists in his study than female, and fewer male dominants than female.
+Roy Baumeister (2010) had more male masochists in his study than female, and fewer male dominants than female.
 The lack of statistical significance in these gender differences suggests that no assumptions should be made regarding gender and masochistic roles in BDSM.
 One explanation why we might think otherwise lies in our social and cultural ideals about femininity; masochism may emphasize certain stereotypically feminine elements through activities like feminization of men and ultra-feminine clothing for women.
 But such tendencies of the submissive masochistic role should not be interpreted as a connection between it and the stereotypical female role—many masochistic scripts do not include any of these tendencies.

 Baumeister found that masochistic males experienced greater: severity of pain, frequency of humiliation (status-loss, degrading, oral), partner infidelity, active participation by other persons, and cross-dressing.
 Trends also suggested that male masochism included more bondage and oral sex than female (though the data was not significant).
 Female masochists, on the other hand, experienced greater: frequency in pain, pain as punishment for 'misdeeds' in the relationship context, display humiliation, genital intercourse, and presence of non-participating audiences.
 The exclusiveness of dominant males in a heterosexual relationship happens because, historically, men in power preferred multiple partners.
 Finally, Baumeister observes a contrast between the 'intense sensation' focus of male masochism to a more 'meaning and emotion' centred female masochistic script.

 Prior argues that although some of these women may appear to be engaging in traditional subordinate or submissive roles, BDSM allows women in both dominant and submissive roles to express and experience personal power through their sexual identities.
 In a study that she conducted in 2013, she found that the majority of the women she interviewed identified as bottom, submissive, captive, or slave/sex slave.
 In turn, Prior was able to answer whether or not these women found an incongruity between their sexual identities and feminist identity.
 Her research found that these women saw little to no incongruity, and in fact felt that their feminist identity supported identities of submissive and slave.
 For them, these are sexually and emotionally fulfilling roles and identities that, in some cases, feed other aspects of their lives.
 Prior contends that third wave feminism provides a space for women in BDSM communities to express their sexual identities fully, even when those identities seem counter-intuitive to the ideals of feminism.
 Furthermore, women who do identify as submissive, sexually or otherwise, find a space within BDSM where they can fully express themselves as integrated, well-balanced, and powerful women.